Greece Moments Greece Moments

 Chochlakoura Beach on Lipsi

-Even from afar, the sea shimmers turquoise blue and the white sandy beach creates a Caribbean atmosphere.
-The entrance to the water is shallow and you can walk out into the sea for meters like on a sandbank.
-In the south, the Chochlakoura Beach another dream beach, but it is made of gravel.
+Even from a distance, the sea shimmers turquoise blue, and the white sandy beach creates a Caribbean atmosphere.
+The water is shallow at the shore, and you can walk out into the sea for meters, as if on a sandbar.
+In the south, Chochlakoura Beach awaits you—another dream beach, though this one consists of gravel.

-→ Here you can find more information about this little island gem, as well as useful travel tips and our Lipsi highlights: Insel Lipsi
+→ You can find more information about this little island gem, as well as useful travel tips and highlights, here: Lipsi Island

 Greece Packing List